-Unfortunately, dog bites are not an unusual occurrence in Nevada, or across the U.S. While most dog bite injuries are not life-threatening or require hospitalization, according to the Centers for Disease Control and Prevention (CDC), you should still be concerned.
+Unfortunately, dog bites are not an unusual occurrence in Nevada or across the U.S. While most dog bite injuries are not life-threatening or require hospitalization, according to the Centers for Disease Control and Prevention (CDC), you should still be concerned.
+Schedule a free consultation with a Henderson dog bite lawyer today to consider your options and start pursuing options for your injury and expenses.

 How Much Is My Dog Bite Case Worth?